synapsespectrum/PatchwiseAD/README.md

 ## Installation
 ### 1. Data Preparation
 - 3 public datasets are available: MSL, SMD, and SMAP.
+To download datasets:
   - You can download the preprocessed data from [here](https://github.com/synapsespectrum/PatchwiseAD/releases/download/dataset/dataset.zip) and put it in the `dataset` folder.
-- You can follow the construction of the dataset in the [AnomalyBERT](https://github.com/Jhryu30/AnomalyBERT/blob/main/utils/DATA_PREPARATION.md).
+  - Or you can follow the construction of the dataset in the [AnomalyBERT](https://github.com/Jhryu30/AnomalyBERT/blob/main/utils/DATA_PREPARATION.md).

 ```markdown
 data_provider